Estimate Time6 min

 Putting the market environment into context

-Consider the following reasons why an investor might be wary of investing in the current market environment:
+Consider the following reasons why an investor might be wary of investing when markets are volatile:

 Past performance is no guarantee of future results.
 Source: Strategic Advisers LLC, Bloomberg Finance, L.P.